Welcome to Year Two!

 In Year Two, the children continue to build on their learning experiences from Year One.
 The children develop their independence further through looking after their own pencil cases and being able to choose support resources in the classroom.
 Life skills that are taught include effective teamwork, how to resolve conflict and how to sustain concentration levels for longer.

 · Library Day: Badgers and Otters (Tuesday PM)

-Parents are encouraged to play an important part in our children’s learning through home learning activities including the need for regular reading, spelling practise and times tables practise.
-The children also have a termly topic project challenge.
+Parents are encouraged to play an important part in our children's learning through home learning activities.